North Carolina

 Additional Priorities

-invested to grow the capacity of local leaders, organizations, and communities and preserve North Carolina’s local history, culture, and natural assets
+invested in entrepreneurship and business development to strengthen the economy and to preserve North Carolina’s local history, culture, and natural assets

 Investment Snapshot